-NARC plans to celebrate its 16th year with a continued programme of clean-up events and to continue our collaboration with local fishermen.
-There will be an update and reprint of the tackle tips leaflets aimed at being proactive in reducing lost tackle using education.
+NARC plans to celebrate its 17th year with a continued programme of clean-up events and to continue our collaboration with local fishermen.
+There will be an update and reprint of the tackle tips leaflets aimed at being proactive in reducing lost tackle using education and a website refresh.